Veering branched surfaces, surgeries, and geodesic flows: Geodesic flows I: Genus zero orbifolds, Montesinos knots and links

-To see that gluing these sectors along sides on $\partial T$ can only result in discs, annuli, or M\"obius bands, we can smoothen any corner not on $\partial T$, then the sectors would be bigons, triangles, or rectangles, hence in particular have nonnegative index.
-The result of gluing sides along $\partial T$ can thus only have nonnegative index.
-We remark, on the side, that $B_0$ can be checked to be transverse to the fibers of $T^1 S^2(2,...,2)$, hence M\"obius band sectors in fact cannot exist.
-To verify (i) of \Cref{defn:avbs}, we still need to check that each disc sector has corners.
-We will do so in a moment, after we establish (ii).
+\begin{proof} Notice that we can give $T$ a natural structure of a 3-manifold with cusps and corners by declaring that the fibers above $c_i$ are smooth faces which meet along corner edges that are the fibers above $d_i$.
+This induces corners on the components of $T \cut B_Q$, namely between faces that lie on $\partial T$ and between faces that lie on $\partial T$ and faces that lie on $B_Q$.
+Under this corner structure, we claim that components of $T \cut B_Q$ are 1-cusped triangles times an interval.

-Notice that the corner structure for $T$ also induces corners on the components of $T \backslash \backslash B_0$, namely between faces that lie on $\partial T$ and between faces that lie on $\partial T$ and faces that lie on $B_0$.
-Under this corner structure, we claim that components of $T \backslash \backslash B_0$ are 1-cusped triangles times an interval.
 To explain this, let us first disregard the corner structures.
 Call the 3-manifold that is a 1-cusped triangle times an interval but forgetting the corner structure a \textit{taco}.
+See \Cref{fig:taco}.
 Notice that throughout the movie of train tracks, the topology of the complementary regions of the train tracks do not change.
-Hence inside $T$ but outside of the core, the complementary regions of $B_0$ are cusped bigons times an interval.
-Now the complementary regions of $B_0$ inside the core are tacos, so adding in the products, the same is true for complementary regions of $B_0$ in $T$.
-Finally, to put the corners back into the picture, each cusped bigon complementary region of $\tau_0$ on $\partial T$ meets the corners in two intervals, hence the topology of the complementary regions of $B_0$ in $T$ is as claimed.
+Hence inside $T$ but outside of the core, the complementary regions of $B_Q$ are cusped bigons times an interval.
+Now the complementary regions of $B_Q$ inside the core are tacos, so adding in the products, the same is true for complementary regions of $B_Q$ in $T$.
+Finally, to put the corners back into the picture, each cusped bigon complementary region of $\tau_0$ on $\partial T$ meets the corner edges in two intervals, hence the topology of the complementary regions of $B_Q$ in $T$ is as claimed.

 One glues together faces of these complementary regions to form complementary regions of $B_0$, with four of these pieces coming together at each corner.
 The only possible result of such gluings are 2-cusped solid tori.
-This proves (ii) of \Cref{defn:avbs}.
+This proves \Cref{defn:avbs}(ii).

 Notice that we can obtained the cores of these solid tori by taking the union of the line segments $\{\pm c'_i(t)\}$ above $c_i$.
 This shows that the cores of the complementary regions of $B_0$ are exactly given by $\overset{\leftrightarrow}{c}$.